LifeAdventurer/generators/CONTRIBUTING.md

 ### Fortune Events and Descriptions

+1. Fortune Type:
+    - Good fortunes
+        - These should be added under the `"goodFortunes"` section in the JSON file.
+        - Represent positive or beneficial events.
+    - Bad fortunes
+        - These should be added under the `"badFortunes"` section in the JSON file.
+        - Represent challenging or less favorable events.

+2. Unique Content:
+    - Ensure your event and descriptions are original and not repeated in existing entries.

-1. Event Structure - Each fortune event should be added as new JSON object with the following structure:
+3. Event Structure - Each fortune event should be added as new JSON object with the following structure:
     ```json
     {
       "event": "Event Name",